patrickcarmo/front-end/README.md

 # front-end
-Projects basead on HTML, CSS and JavaScript
+Projects based on HTML, CSS and JavaScript